MHA Alumni Profiles

 The MHA came after Thomas took a position at the Krannert Institute of Cardiology on the IUMC campus to manage grants in 1969.
 The position evolved into being the administrator reporting to the director of the institute.
 His exposure to the hospitals on the campus and the creation of the MHA program in 1969 offered him an opportunity to obtain an advanced degree that would offer opportunities to grow in healthcare administration.

-Read Thomas' story
+Read Thomas's story